Organized Cowardice: Putting the Pol in Poltroon

 [E.g., in the 1992 Journal for the History of Astronomy,

-Noel Swerdlow
+Muffioso Noel

+Catalog.
 (It's a [now-ex]controversy which his clique was losing-badly,

 so he now typically switched to bad-losing.)
 Swerdlow: